gentzkow/template_archive/README.md

 2. From the root of repository, run the following bash command:
    ```
-   python run_all.py
+   python3 run_all.py
    ```

 ## Command Line Usage

-For specific instructions on how to set up command line usage for an application, refer to the [RA manual](https://github.com/gentzkow/template/wiki/Command-Line-Usage).
+For specific instructions on how to set up command line usage for an application, refer to the [repo wiki](https://github.com/gentzkow/template/wiki/Command-Line-Usage).

 By default, the repository assumes the following executable names for the following applications: